Maritje Kill: History

 The Culinary Institute of America owns forested land around the river toward the north end of its developed campus.
 The site's earliest inhabitance likely started near the Maritje Kill, possibly due to the river's abundance in fish, edible plants, and clean water.
 A one-year archaeological survey found evidence of human activity in the wooded property dating at least 3,600 years, with elements dating from around 1700 BCE and up until the mid-20th century.
 Prehistoric objects included stone tools, byproducts of tool production, projectile points, and fire hearths found in the site's portion used for crop cultivation.

-The earliest settlements in the area date to the 1600s, however the earliest recorded land transfer was in 1719.
+The earliest colonial settlements in the area date to the 1600s, however the earliest recorded land transfer was in 1719.
 A saw mill was located on the property since at least 1786, owned by a Revolutionary War militia officer and his family.
 The family burial ground is a short distance across the kill.
 According to a 1789 map, a grist mill was located on the northern bank of the kill a short distance west of US Route 9.
 An 1893 county atlas shows large ponds or lakes behind the dam, indicating that the stream level had once been considerably higher.
 The property changed ownership multiple times in the 1800s.
 James Roosevelt owned the land as part of his estate in the 1820s, and by the 1860s a farmhouse and stone terraces were constructed along the stream by Moses Beach.
 In the 1890s the Webendorfer family of Long Island built additional farm buildings.
 Artifacts and ruins from the Colonial Era dwellings exist, including a site with two house structures, a dam, a mill, retaining walls, and outbuildings and barns.
 The site was found to be eligible as a historic district on the National Register of Historic Places.
 Excavations unearthed foundation walls, a well, cistern, and post molds, and artifacts from the mid-to-late 1700s, including ceramics, tobacco pipes, coins, buttons, buckles, military objects, thimbles, domesticated animal remains, and an inscribed piece of slate.
 There are no documents of mills existing on the river east of Route 9, though a large stone dam lies a short way east of the highway, which has a long wooden trough built into it.